Hay fever is sometimes, but not always, related to pollen.

-Hay fever is caused by an allergic response to airborne substances, such as pollen - unlike a cold which is caused by a virus.
-The time of year in which you get hay fever depends on what airborne substance you are allergic to.
+It is caused by an allergic response to airborne substances, such as pollen.
+The time of year it happens depends on what substance, or allergen, the person reacts to.

 Despite its name, hay fever does not mean that the person is allergic to hay and has a fever.
-Hay is hardly ever an allergen, and hay fever does not cause fever.
+Hay is hardly ever an allergen, and fever is not a symptom.

 Contents of this article:

 Here are some key points about hay fever.
 More detail is in the main article.

 - Allergic rhinitis, often called hay fever, can cause sneezing, stuffy or runny nose, watery eyes, and itching of the nose, eyes or the roof of the mouth.

 - In the U.S., 20 million people aged 18 years and over were diagnosed with hay fever in 2016, or 8.2 percent of the adult population.
 Nine percent of children, or 6.1 million received a diagnosis.

 - Seasonal allergic rhinitis is more common in the spring, summer, and early fall.